samcurteis/ga-project-2/README.md

 ### Homepage

 My second task was to set up a homepage in which users could grab a random meme from the API.
-This was also fairly straightforward task, in which I grabbed all images, then used Math.random to set the homepage image as a random image from the API.
-I embedded this within a useEffect hook which would be called whenever the user clicked on the meme.
+This was also a fairly straightforward task, in which I grabbed all images, then used `Math.random()` to set the homepage image as a random image from the API.
+I embedded this within a `useEffect` hook which would be called whenever the user clicked on the meme.

 ```
   const [randomMeme, setRandomMeme] = useState(null);